Replication Distribution Agent

 Specifies the type of Subscriber connection used by the Distribution Agent.

 Is the number of connections allowed per Distribution Agent to apply batches of changes in parallel to a Subscriber, while maintaining many of the transactional characteristics present when using a single thread.
 For a SQL Server Publisher, a range of values from 1 to 64 is supported.
-This parameter is only supported when the Publisher and Distributor are running on SQL Server 2005.
-This parameter is not supported or must be 0 for non-SQL Server Subscribers or peer-to-peer subscriptions.
+This parameter is only supported when the Publisher and Distributor are running on SQL Server 2005 (9.x) or later versions.
+This parameter is not supported or must be 0 for non- SQL Server Subscribers or peer-to-peer subscriptions.
+This parameter is ignored when the snapshot is being applied on the subscriber by the Distribution Agent.

-Remarque : If one of the connections fails to execute or commit, all connections will abort the current batch, and the agent will use a single stream to retry the failed batches.
-Before this retry phase completes, there can be temporary transactional inconsistencies at the Subscriber.
-After the failed batches are successfully committed, the Subscriber is brought back to a state of transactional consistency.
-Important : When you specify a value of 2 or greater for -SubscriptionStreams, the order in which transactions are received at the Subscriber may differ from the order in which they were made at the Publisher.
+When you specify a value of 2 or greater for -SubscriptionStreams, the order in which transactions are received at the Subscriber may differ from the order in which they were made at the Publisher.
 If this behavior causes constraint violations during synchronization, you should use the NOT FOR REPLICATION option to disable the enforcement of constraints during synchronization.
-For more information, see How to: Control the Behavior of Triggers and Constraints During Synchronization (Replication Transact-SQL Programming).
+For more information, see Control the Behavior of Triggers and Constraints During Synchronization (Replication Transact-SQL Programming).